 “The Alien-like set up allows for darkened corridor exploration, body horror imagery of parasitic creatures in human innards and a shift into Exorcist territory via a chatty Book of Revelations-quoting demon presence.
 It’s plodding and mostly lacking atmosphere, though has a certain charm – and at the last minute manages a marvellously eerie and resonant final tracking shot.”
 Horrorscreams Videovault

 “The movie possesses a thick and very creepy atmosphere, thanks to all the spooky-looking claustrophobic spaceship-settings, all beautifully filmed by Russ T. Alsobrook (Superbad) […] all the small screens and blinking lights gave me a wonderful retro-feeling, and some of the interiors look so gloriously Alien-like, for a moment you really start to wonder if this takes place on the Nostromo.”
 Maynard’s Horror Movie Diary

 “It’s not as enjoyable as Event Horizon, but it’s definitely creepier.
 Everything that makes this effective is subtle, like the score, the pace, the scares, and even the appearance of the moon as just a dusty rock instead of a glowing orb of moonlight.
 It’s well made having come from a first-time director, and the cast does nothing but enhance it.”
 Obscure Cinema 101

-The Dark Side of the Moon will have its Blu-ray and DVD debut via a newly restored 4K transfer on June 11, 2019, as the second release by Unearthed Classics, the new label that recently released The Unnamable.
+The Dark Side of the Moon had its Blu-ray and DVD debut via a newly restored 4K transfer on June 11, 2019, as the second release by Unearthed Classics, the new label that recently released The Unnamable.